Administrative Officers of the College

 Alpha Lambda Delta National Freshman Honor Society

-The national freshman honor society, Alpha Lambda Delta, is sponsored by University College Freshman Programs.
-Students must have completed a minimum of 12 letter-graded semester hours during their first fall term with no less than a 3.5 OU GPA and no grades of I, N, D, F, or U.
+The national freshman honor society, Alpha Lambda Delta, is sponsored by University College First-Year Learning and Engagement Office.
+Students must have completed a minimum of 12 letter-graded semester hours during their first fall term with at least a 3.5 fall OU GPA and no grades of I, N, D, F, or U for fall semester.
+They must also accept the invitation sent by email in early January and pay the required dues online by the posted deadline date.

 The Alison Smith Overbay Scholarship Fund was set up by Eddie Carol Smith & Shirley Jean Smith as a way to honor their daughter.
 Dr. Eddie Carol Smith is the former Vice President for Research at OU.
 The scholarship is endowed at a level that will allow a scholarship in the amount of $1500 for the fall semester.